 Time is often the biggest challenge in tech recruitment.
 Technical screening serves as an initial filter, allowing recruiters to focus their efforts on qualified candidates from the start.

-When you filter out candidates who don’t meet the baseline skill requirements can significantly reduce the number of interviews.
+When you filter out candidates who don’t meet the baseline skill requirements, it can significantly reduce the number of interviews.

 This way, HR and hiring managers can spend more time with candidates who are genuinely a good fit rather than those who fall short technically.